syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfRangeSlider/Labels-Customization.md

 ## Set Custom Label

-To display custom labels, `ShowCustomLabel` property should be set to true and need to populate the `CustomLabels` property with observable collection of items by specifying the custom labels for corresponding values.
+To display custom labels, the `ShowCustomLabel` property should be set to `true` and you need to populate the `CustomLabels` property with an observable collection of items by specifying the custom labels for corresponding values.

 {% tabs %}